 Following the injury, there is an immediate period of inflammation and symptoms including pain, swelling, bruising/discolouration, and muscle cramps/spasms.

 As the muscle heals, the damaged fibres will start to heal and scar tissue develops.
 Over time, the scar tissue will remodel and function will return, however, the muscle will never fully regenerate.

 The site of injury will always contain scar tissue.
 This is why injured areas are prone to re-injury.

 Recovery times will vary based on the severity of the strain.
-For a Grade I strain, full recovery is usually 2-3 weeks and athletes are able to resume activity when they are pain free.
-Grade II’s are more severe and take longer, averaging 2-3 months to fully heal the damage.
+For a Grade I muscle strain or micro-tear, full recovery is usually 2-6 weeks and athletes are able to resume activity when they are pain-free.
+Grade II muscle strains are more severe and take longer, averaging 2-3 months to fully heal the damage.

-In our next post, we will talk about what you can do on your own to speed up your recovery following one of these injuries.
+In our next post, we will talk about what you can do on your own to speed up your recovery following a muscle strain or micro-tear.